How Professional Fundraising Coaches Improve Fundraising Skills and Outcomes

 Q&A with Kimberly O’Donnell

-Tell us about your previous experience and what brought you to Network for Good.
+Tell us about your previous experience and what led you to the fundraising coach role.

-I have a blended background, which indirectly led me to this coaching role at Network for Good.
-I have experience as a former nonprofit executive director and someone who has worked in the nonprofit tech space.
-This proved to be a perfect fit for managing and growing the coaching program at Network for Good.
-I understand where we are as a software company.
-I also deeply understand the daily challenges that our nonprofit clients face.
+I have a blended background, which indirectly led me to this coaching role.
+I have experience as a former nonprofit executive director and worked in the nonprofit tech space.
+This proved to be a perfect fit for managing and growing a coaching program.
+I deeply understand the daily challenges that our nonprofit clients face.

 What inspired you to make the change and return to fundraising?

 After more than 13 years in the technology space, I missed the fundraising aspect and wanted to get back into it.
 To walk the walk again.
-I was a Chief Philanthropy Officer when I was recruited by Network for Good.
+I was a chief philanthropy officer when I was recruited by Bonterra Donor Engagement (formerly Network for Good).
 I have also taught nonprofit management at the undergraduate level as an adjunct professor at Georgetown University and George Mason University.

 What do you enjoy about your current role?